 Up to one year after the program completion.

 AFTER THE TRAINING

 Yoga Alliance is the national education and support organization for yoga in the United States.
 We work in the public interest to ensure that there is a thorough understanding of the benefits of yoga, that the teachers of yoga value its history and traditions and that the public can be confident of the quality and consistency of instruction.
 Go to www.YogaAlliance.org

 Can I get my Yoga Alliance certification after the program?

-Do graduates automatically get a teaching job at Sid Yoga?
+Do graduates automatically get a teaching job at Sid Yoga Centers?

-Teaching positions at Lifeline are offered to those who demonstrate a high commitment to and quality of teaching yoga.
+Teaching positions at SYC are offered to those who demonstrate a high commitment to and quality of teaching yoga.
 Positions are offered based upon available classes.
 Should one seek a teaching position at another yoga studio, if you inquire, we are happy to make a personal call upon your behalf.
-We have teachers in North Carolina, Connecticut, Florida, California, Oregon, Rhode Island, Michigan, Pennsylvania, New York, and all other states who are successfully teaching yoga, holding yoga studio management positions, and are business leaders creating programs for their community.
+We have teachers in North Carolina, Connecticut, Florida, California, Oregon, Rhode Island, Michigan, Pennsylvania, New York, Tennessee, Kansas, Alabama and other states who are successfully teaching yoga, holding yoga studio management positions, and are business leaders creating programs for their community.